jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 #list(marker: "",
-[*Resource Collection*: Corresponds to a group of @rdf resources.], [*Unstructured Collection*: Corresponds to a classical @ldp container or @http resource], [*Structured Collection*: A canonical or derived collection.], [*Canonical Collection*: A resource collection containing resources.], [*Derived Collection*: A resource collection that stores resources already stored by one or more other structured containers.], [*Resource Description*: A way of describing resources, for example through @shex or @shacl.], [*Group Strategy*: A description of how resources should be grouped together, for example: my images have are grouped per creation date.], [*Save Condition*: When multiple collections are eligible to save a resource, the save condition decides what collection(s) actually save the resource.], [*Update Condition*: Describes what to do when a containing resource is changed.], [*Client Control*: Describes the amount of freedom a client has when trying to save a resource.]
+[*Resource Collection*: Corresponds to a group of @rdf resources.], [*Unstructured Collection*: Corresponds to a classical @ldp container or @http resource], [*Structured Collection*: A canonical or derived collection. (below)], [*Canonical Collection*: A resource collection containing resources.], [*Derived Collection*: A resource collection that stores resources already stored by one or more other structured containers.], [*Resource Description*: A way of describing resources, for example through @shex or @shacl.], [*Group Strategy*: A description of how resources should be grouped together, for example: my images are grouped per creation date.], [*Save Condition*: When multiple collections are eligible to save a resource, the save condition decides what collection(s) actually save the resource.], [*Update Condition*: Describes what to do when a containing resource is changed.], [*Client Control*: Describes the amount of freedom a client has when trying to save a resource.]
 )

 We will first describe two simple flows, the creation, and the modification of an @rdf resource.
-This should provide an idea of what a @sgv tries to accomplish without going into all the details first.
+This should provide an idea of what @sgv tries to accomplish without going into all the details first.
 After explaining the two example flows, we will look into the details of @sgv.

 == Flow: A client wants to create an RDF-resource <sec:flow-create-rdf-resource>

-Inserts happen on a pod level, meaning you just specify to the client what pod you'd want to insert a resource to.
+Inserts happen on a pod level, meaning you specify to the client what pod you'd want to insert a resource to.
-An example query is:
-#text-example[
+The client will then discover a fiting location for the resource.
+@fig:example-insert is an example query that would trigger the resource creation flow.

+#figure(
+text-example[
 ```SPARQL
 prefix ns1: <http://localhost:3000/www.ldbc.eu/ldbc_socialnet/1.0/vocabulary/>
 prefix xsd: <http://www.w3.org/2001/XMLSchema#>